 To learn how to access an exported segment, see the segment evaluation tutorial.

 Segment metadata facilitates indexing in the event any of your segments are to be reused and/or combined.

 Composing your segments (through either the API or Segment Builder) requires that you to define a segment name and merge policy.

 When creating a new segment, you are required to provide a segment name.
-The segment name is used to identify a particular segment amongst the collection built by Segmentation Service.
+The segment name is used to identify a particular segment among the collection built by Segmentation Service.
 Segment names should therefore be descriptive, concise, and unique.

 When planning a segment, remember that segments can be referenced from, and combined with, any other segment.
 When selecting a name, consider the possibility that your segment may contain reusable portions.